The ADR Ethics Board

 - Mediation.
 A process in which a neutral third party facilitates communication between parties to promote settlement.
 A mediator may not impose his or her own judgment on the issues for that of the parties.

 - Mini-Trial.
-A process in which each party and their attorney present their opinion, either before a selected representative for each party (i.e., the president of a company), before a neutral third party, or both to define the issues and develop a basis for realistic settlement negotiations.
-A neutral third party may issue an advisory opinion regarding the merits of the case.
+A process in which each party and their attorney present their opinion, either before a selected representative for each party (i.e., the president of a company), before a neutral third party, or both to develop a basis for settlement negotiations.
+A neutral may issue an advisory opinion regarding the merits of the case.
 The advisory opinion is not binding unless the parties agree that it is binding and enter into a written settlement agreement.

 - Mediation-Arbitration.
 (Med-Arb).
 A hybrid of mediation and arbitration in which the parties initially mediate their disputes; but if they reach impasse, they arbitrate the deadlocked issues.

 - Other.
 Parties may by agreement create an ADR process.
-They shall explain their process in the Informational Statement that is filed with the court.
+They shall explain their process in the civil cover sheet that is filed with the court.

 A "neutral" is an individual or organization who provides an ADR service, such as mediation or arbitration, as stated in Rule 114.02(b).
 Neutrals who are on the State Court Administrator's Rule 114 Neutral Roster are "qualified neutrals."
 Neutrals are professionals with a wide variety of backgrounds.
 Some are also attorneys, and they do not represent anyone for whom they are acting as a neutral.